SovereignCloudStack/gx-credential-generator/README.md

 Images and their operating systems.
 As these values are not accessible from OpenStack cloud, default values are used.
 The values for operating system are defined in the section ``software resources`` with one subsection for each operating system.
-Operating systems are referred by name, e.g. for Alpine Linux:
+Operating systems are referenced by name, e.g. for Alpine Linux:

 ```yaml
 software resources: